LANL-Seismoacoustics/infraGA/doc/source/installation.rst

 FFTW
 -------------------------------------

 The weakly non-linear waveform calculations in infraGA/GeoAc leverage Fourier transform methods in the FFTW library.
-Installation can be done via `download <http://fftw.org/download.html>`_ or by using an OS package manager (e.g., '*apt-get install -y fftw-dev*' or similar on Linux systems or '*brew install fftw*' on OS X using homebrew).
+Installation can be done via `the FFTW download page <http://fftw.org/download.html>`_ or by using an OS package manager (e.g., '*apt-get install -y fftw-dev*' or similar on Linux systems or '*brew install fftw*' on OS X using homebrew).

 -------------------------------------
 OpenMPI
 -------------------------------------

 Parallelized calculations of ray paths is enabled in infraGA/GeoAc via a separate OpenMPI implementation.
 These methods are optional, but can greatly reduce computation times for larger simulations.
-Similar to FFTW above, installation can be completed via `download <http://open-mpi.org/software/ompi/v4.1>`_ or using an OS package manager (e.g., '*apt-get install -y openmpi-bin*' or similar on Linux systems or '*brew install open-mpi*' on OS X).
+Similar to FFTW above, installation can be completed via `the OpenMPI download page <http://open-mpi.org/software/ompi/v4.1>`_ or using an OS package manager (e.g., '*apt-get install -y openmpi-bin*' or similar on Linux systems or '*brew install open-mpi*' on OS X).

 -------------------------------------
 Anaconda